testflows/TestFlows-WebSite/source/handbook/index.md

 * `jitter` tuple of the form `(min, max)` that specifies delay jitter normally distributed between the `min` and `max` values, default: `None`

-that returns a wrapper function which then can be called with any arguments that are passed to the repeated `func` on each iteration.
+that returns a wrapper function, which then can be called with any arguments that are passed to the repeated `func` on each iteration.

 For example,